The 4 BEST Day Trips from Tokyo

 • Yumoto Onsen village – 5 hours from Nikko is the onsen village of Yumoto Onsen located on Lake Yunoko.
 There are some waterfalls on the way to the village.

-How to get to Nikko
+How to Get to Nikko from Tokyo

-By JR Train: If you have a JR Pass, you can take a Shinkansen JR train from Tokyo Station to Utsunomiya and then transfer to an ordinary JR train to Nikko.
-Cost without JR Pass: ¥5,680 one way.
-It takes about 1 hour and 45 minutes.
+If you have a JR Pass, you can take a Shinkansen JR train from Tokyo Station to Utsunomiya and then transfer to an ordinary JR train to Nikko.

-By Non-JR Train: You can also take a Tobu limited express train from Asakusa to Tobu-Nikko.
 Some trains go directly to Tobu-Nikko Station, while other trains stop at Shimo-Imachi, where you’ll need to transfer to another train.
-The cost is around ¥2,860 one way and takes around 110 minutes.

-By Bus: You can take a bus from Tokyo Station to Tobu Nikko Station.
+You can take a bus from Tokyo Station to Tobu Nikko Station.
 The cost is ¥2,500 and takes about 3 hours.
 Go to the Willer Bus website and enter “Tochigi prefecture” as your destination.

 Tourist Passes for Nikko